 - Hummus – This recipe calls for plain store bought hummus.
 You can also substitute pureed chickpeas or white beans.

 - Yogurt – Make sure you’re getting plain AND unsweetened or the flavor will be off.
 You can also use Greek yogurt if you’re not dairy free.

 - Mayonnaise – We used vegan mayonnaise but regular can be substitute to make it *just* dairy free

 - Nutritional yeast – This is optional, but it creates a cheesier flavor in the dip.
 You should be able to find it in the spice aisle or the organic section of your grocery store.

 How to make healthy spinach artichoke dip

 Mix the dip base.
-In a medium bowl, whisk the mayo, hummus, coconut yogurt, nutritional yeast and lemon juice together until smooth.
+In a medium bowl, whisk the vegan mayo, hummus, coconut yogurt, nutritional yeast and lemon juice together until smooth.

 Cook the vegetables.
 Heat olive oil in a large skillet to medium-high.
 Add the garlic and hot pepper flakes and let the simmer until they’re fragrant.
 This only takes about 30 seconds.

 Then, add the chopped spinach and artichokes to the pan.
 Sauté until the spinach wilts, stirring as needed to prevent anything from burning.